Walt Disney Studios Motion Pictures: Walt Disney Studios Motion Pictures

-On April 25, 2007, Disney discontinued the usage of the Buena Vista brand in its distribution branding.
+In April 2007, Disney discontinued the usage of the Buena Vista brand in its distribution branding.

-In early 2009, Disney entered a distribution agreement with a reorganized DreamWorks; the deal called for an estimated 30 films over a five-year period from DreamWorks and they would be released through the Touchstone banner.
+In early 2009, Disney entered a distribution agreement with a reorganized DreamWorks Pictures; the deal called for an estimated 30 films over a five-year period from DreamWorks and they would be released through the Touchstone banner.
 In 2011, GKIDS acquired the North American theatrical distribution rights of the Ghibli films, with Walt Disney Studios Home Entertainment retaining the home video rights until July 2017 when Shout!
 Factory took over the home video rights.
 However, Disney only handles home video distribution of the company's films in Japan and formerly Taiwan and China.

 Disney's distribution deal with DreamWorks expired in August 2016, after the two studios decided to not renew their agreement on December 16, 2015, with Universal Pictures replacing Disney as DreamWorks' distributor.
 By the end of the deal, Disney had distributed 14 of DreamWorks's original 30-picture agreement; thirteen through Touchstone and one through Walt Disney Pictures.
 Disney took complete ownership rights of those 14 DreamWorks films from Amblin Partners in exchange for loans made to that company.
 The Light Between Oceans, the final film in that distribution deal, was also the last film released under Touchstone.

 On December 14, 2017, the Walt Disney Company announced plans to purchase 21st Century Fox, which included 20th Century Fox and Fox Searchlight Pictures.
 On March 20, 2019, the acquisition of 21st Century Fox was completed.
 Following the reorganization and renaming of the acquired film units, Walt Disney Studios Motion Pictures began distributing 20th Century Studios films in the United States, while Searchlight continued to operate their autonomous distribution unit.

 In late 2020 and early 2021, Disney reorganized the studio, placing it under the Disney Media and Entertainment Distribution unit which also oversees distribution to Disney+.
 Under this structure, the Theatrical Distribution unit oversaw the domestic and international films produced by all the studios within the Walt Disney Studios umbrella.
 In February 2023, returning CEO Bob Iger reversed this decision and reorganized the studio again, returning it as a division under the purview of The Walt Disney Studios.